gbbyrd/DiffViewTrans/README.md

 # Training

-In order to train an unconditional stable diffusion model, you must first train an autoencoder to take you to and from the latent space (where the diffusion takes place).
+In order to train a trans diffusion model, you must first train an autoencoder to take you to and from the latent space (where the diffusion takes place).

 ## Autoencoder
 In order to train an autoencoder, you must first make changes in the /configs/autoencoder/<autoencoder_choice>.yaml file.

 The main configurations to change are the target specifications for the train data.
 These configurations should be on lines 34 and 40 of the autoencoder_kl_64x64x3.yaml file (you can use different autoencoder.yaml files, this is just the one that I used.)
 For example, in that autoencoder_kl_64x64x3.yaml I commented out the original paths to the datasets and created my own custom pytorch datasets for the new data.

-*** IT IS IMPORTANT TO NOTE, YOUR DATASET MUST OUTPUT A PYTHON DICTIONARY IN THE FORM {'image': img} WHERE `img` IS A NUMPY ARRAY NORMALIZED BETWEEN -1 AND 1 ***

 Once this is set up, run the following command to train the autoencoder: